HBSequence/Sequence.Plugins/README.md

 Documentation
 =============

-For the moment look at the samples.
+More detail about the concept can be found [here](http://www.sequence.co.uk/blog/infinite-scrolling-using-mvvmcross-and-xamarin).
+Also, please look at the samples.

 License
 =======